ansible/ansible/docsite/latest/rst/gettingstarted.rst

 If ANSIBLE_SSH_ARGS are not set, ansible will try to use some sensible ControlMaster options by default.
 You are free to override this environment variable, but should still pass ControlMaster options to ensure performance of this transport.
 With ControlMaster in use, both transports are roughly the same speed.
-Without CM, the binary ssh transport is signficantly slower.
+Without CM, the binary ssh transport is significantly slower.

 If none of this makes sense to you, the default paramiko option is probably fine.